kimhyeonejun/SRGAN/README.md

 |------------|----------------|
 | lpips: 0.2279 | lpips : 0.2712 |

-Note that each measurement is done with Y channels in YGB coordinates.
+Note that my measurement is done from importing lpips library in python.